Trxppy/ecosystem-simulator/readme.md

 - If animal sleep is below default, then searching distance for food/water/mates is diminished and all movement is reduced
 - Sleep can be replenished by finding a suitable shelther location
 - If no shelter location found and sleep is insufficient for movement, sleep wherever organism is
+- Dead plants with sufficient size can be used as shelter habitat for animals

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)